Martin Adeline

-Martin Gabriel Belaïd Adeline (born 2 December 2003) is a French professional footballer who plays as a midfielder for club Troyes.
+Martin Gabriel Belaïd Adeline (born 2 December 2003) is a French professional footballer who plays as a midfielder for German club Hamburger SV.

 Club career

 A youth product of Rodez, Épernay, and Paris Saint-Germain, Adeline joined the reserves of Reims in 2020.
 He signed his first professional contract with the club on 16 December 2021.
 His professional debut with Reims came in a 1–1 Ligue 1 tie with Marseille on 22 December 2021.

 On 31 January 2023, Adeline returned to his childhood club Rodez in Ligue 2 on loan until the end of the 2022–23 season.

 On 10 August 2023, Adeline joined Ligue 2 club Annecy on a season-long loan.
-He made his debut for the club in a 0-0 draw to Angers.
+He made his debut for the club in a 0–0 draw to Angers.
 On 30 August 2024, Adeline signed for Troyes.

+On 13 July 2026, Adeline signed a long-term contract with Hamburger SV in Germany's Bundesliga.